invertase/firebase-functions-python-old/README.md

 ## Requirements

-* Python 3.7 or higher.
+* Python 3.9 or higher.
 * Pip (usually installed alongside Python).

 ## Usage
 Install virtual environment `virtualenv` if you already haven't by going through this guide.
-Its makes it a lot easier to keep Python dependencies and modules isolated from the rest of your environment.
+It makes it a lot easier to keep Python dependencies and modules isolated from the rest of your environment.
+> **Note**
+> The minumum supported Python version is **3.9**.
 ```
-pip install --user virtualenv
+pip install --user virtualenv --python=3.9

 # After this you might have to add the virtualenv binary
 # to your $PATH.